notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

 - **Error/Success Messages:**
   - Use sentence case.
   - Be specific and helpful (e.g., `Please enter your password.`, `Failed to send reset code.
 Please check your email address and try again.`)
-  - Error messages should end with a period.
+  - Form submission error messages should end with a period.
   - Success/status messages should not end with a period (e.g., `Verification code sent to your email`, `Registration successful!
 Redirecting you to your dashboard`)
   - If possible, suggest a next step.
+- **Validation Error Messages:**
+  - Use sentence case.
+  - Be specific and helpful (e.g., `Please enter your email address`, `Password must be at least 8 characters`)
+  - Do not end with a period.
 - **Instructional/Helper Text:**
   - Use sentence case.
   - Be clear and concise (e.g., `Please enter the 6-digit code below to verify your email address`, `Choose a strong password with at least 8 characters`)